 The instruction of political economy in our colleges has been renewed after a lapse of several years.
 Before this interruption, the teaching of political economy as well as the existing textbooks and the cucricula suffered from serious defects.
 These defects, which even then were exposed in one of the decisions of the Central Committee of our Party, resolved themselves into this: political economy all too frequently was transformed from a general historical science which studies the living tissues of reality into a collection of antiscientific abstractions and lifeless schemes.
-By this same token, the study of political economy, which should play a leading rôle in the development of a world-outlook on the part of the builders of socialism, which should inculcate love of our Soviet land and hatred ward its enemies, was often turned into a tedious duty for students.
+By this same token, the study of political economy, which should play a leading rôle in the development of a world-outlook on the part of the builders of socialism, which should inculcate love of our Soviet land and hatred toward its encinies, was often turned into a tedious duty for students, 1/

-The publication of A History of the Communist Party of the Soviet Union (Bolsheviks), (Short Course), an encyclopedia of basic knowledge in the field of Marxist-Leninist theory, armed all ranks of scientific workers, including economists, giving them a model and example for reconstructing their entire work.
+The publication of A History of the Communist Party of the Soviet Union (Bolsheviks), (Short Course),2 an encyclopedia of basic knowl-edge in the field of Marxist-Leninist theory, armed all ranks of scientific workers, including economists, giving them a model and example for reconstructing their entire work.
 In accordance with a directive of the Central Committee of our Party, a great work was accomplished by construction of a short course of political economy.
 In the course of this work the Central Committee gave a number of the most important, fundamental formulations of policy and guidance concerning the most deep-rooted questions of political economy.

 The teaching of political economy in the past has had several defects.
 First of all, the teachers of political economy failed to give a clear, complete and precise definition of the subject of political economy.
 Often they did not even pose to themselves the task of giving a definition of the subject of political economy that would embrace all its aspects.
-And yet a correct summation and generalization of various statements of the classicists of Marxism-Leninism would have been acterized the subject of political economy from this or that aspect, depending on the point of view from which they approached this question in a particular context.
+And yet a correct summation and generalization of various statements of the classicists of Marxism-Leninism would have been sufficient to resolve this task.

-The founders of Marxism, who have laid new paths in science, char-
+The founders of Marxism, who have laid new paths in science, char-New York, Internat.
+Publishers, 1939 .- Transiator